nuxeo/nuxeo-explorer/modules/nuxeo-apidoc-repo/src/test/resources/apidoc_snapshot/core_readme.txt

  - org.nuxeo.apidoc.adapters: DocumentModel adapters implementing the same API

 The following documentation items are also extracted:
  - documentation that is built-in Nuxeo Runtime descriptors
  - readme files that may be embedded inside the jar

+The service is made pluggable in two ways:
+ - the plugins extension point allows to:
+    - add more introspection to the live runtime
+    - persist this introspection
+    - display this introspection in the webengine UI
+ - the exports extension point allows to generate custom exports from a live distribution